Vargasavour Recipes

 Peach Cobbler Pudding

-This Peach Cobbler Pudding layers warm cinnamon peaches, creamy vanilla custard, fluffy whipped topping, and crushed Lotus cookies for a nostalgic and comforting dessert.
+This Peach Cobbler Pudding layers cinnamon-spiced peaches, creamy vanilla custard, fluffy whipped topping, and crushed Lotus Biscoff cookies for an easy no-bake dessert that tastes like peach cobbler.

 5 from 1 vote